BDC Dividend Outlook Table

 Next, and most important of all, we show the BDC Reporter's own full-year dividend projection for every BDC, which is the central purpose of this tool.

-You'll notice at the bottom of the column that we calculate how much the total BDC dividends are expected to change relative to the 2025 actual performance.
+At the bottom of the column, we calculate how much total BDC dividends are expected to change relative to 2025 actual performance.

 That leaves two final columns to help make this projection more useful.

-We begin by showing the latest stock price, drawn from a Google Finance feed, and follow with a calculation that shows the corresponding dividend yield.
+We begin by showing the latest stock price, drawn from a Google Finance feed, and then calculate the corresponding dividend yield.

 To make this last column even more useful, we use a color code for the yield,